darrenjacoby/gutenberg-gestures/README.md

 - **`→`** to open.
 - **`←`** to close.
-  - If a block is selected, the drag action will require higher velocity.

 https://github.com/darrenjacoby/gutenberg-gestures/assets/15921694/c5937855-902d-44c0-87ee-2eddf4cb8f48

 ### <span id="editor-inserter">Editor/Toggle Inserter</span>

-Action is limited to the left hand side of the editor, and when no block is selected.
+Action is limited to the left hand side of the editor.
+No block must be selected.

 - **`cmd/→`** right to open.